samsara/hydrant/README.md

 - Flows : These are components (actually functions) that take a sequence of events/data from the sources and process them.

+The following is an example configuration.
+This configuration will suck data from twitter and at the same time suck data by crawling a webpage, it will print each data (events) from crawling the page and send the twitter data (events) to samsara-ingestion-api

 ```clojure
 ;;Define where the different sources of data